radcamp/radcamp.github.io/LatinAmerica2026/exercises/mystery_data.md

 ## Make a new directory for the mystery assembly

+To keep things organized you should first create a new directory in your home directory for the mystery data assembly.
 ```
+cd ~
 mkdir mystery
 cd mystery
 ```

 ## Download the mystery data on your compute node (inside jupyter lab)
-* Open a new terminal and `cd ~/ipyrad-workshop` to go to your workshop directory
 * `wget --no-check-certificate 'https://docs.google.com/uc?export=download&id=1PfDOsBcHr9yQsrethTUTI1_UwJUr5lC-' -O mystery.tgz`
 * Unpack the `mystery_data.tgz` like this: `tar -xvzf mystery_data.tgz`.
 This will create a new folder called `mystery_data`.